Whapps/best-practices/code-review/README.md

 * The developer responsible for the code is also responsible for making all necessary review-related changes.

+While the primary responsibility for a change falls on the original author of the code, all reviewers share some responsibility.
+If a change is determined to be problematic, all authors and reviewers are expected to contribute to either fixing the change or backing it out.

 * Use the GitHub compare view to see the change diff.